 I specifically remember the moment about 10 years ago when I first heard of “Juneteenth”.
 I was embarrassed that I didn’t know what it was.
-My staff and I were in morning meeting and we always discussed local and national events that could impact care delivery.
+My staff and I were in morning meetings and we always discussed local and national events that could impact care delivery.
 Things that cause caregivers to miss work such as the fair coming to town, kids being out of school or early release, possible snow days, etc. One of my staff members brought up Juneteenth.
 I looked at her blankly and she looked at me as if I was an idiot.
 Then she said, “Charlene!
 You really don’t know what Juneteenth is?”
 I confessed and got educated for the better.

-And it took the creation of a Federal Holiday almost 160 years later for most of us to acknowledge the need to recognize this significant and important part of our history.
+It took the creation of a Federal Holiday almost 160 years later for most of us to acknowledge the need to recognize this significant and important part of our history.

 I should have been aware of this but wasn’t.
 Now I am.